Three questions when considering air conditioning replacement

 2. Do you live on the beach?

-In coastal North Carolina, salt in the air can reek havoc on central air units.
-This is prevalent in beach communities like Topsail Island, Wrightsville Beach and Carolina Beach.
+In coastal North Carolina, salt in the air can wreak havoc on central air units.
+This is prevalent in beach communities like Topsail Island, Wrightsville Beach, and Carolina Beach.
 Many components in air conditioner units are made from aluminum.
 Once the coils inside begin to break down and corrode it will not perform efficiently, and replacement may be your only option.

 You can take steps to slow down air conditioner corrosion: